 Boreas Shipwreck in Palamòs

-The Boreas Shipwreck in Palamòs was sunk for the purpose of scuba diving back in the 1980s.
+The Boreas shipwreck in Palamòs was sunk for the purpose of scuba diving back in the 1980s.
 Before that, Spanish customs officials had confiscated the ship, and it sat at anchor in the city’s harbor after its captain and crew were charged with drug trafficking.
 Today, it lies at 30 meters (100 feet), with the top of the wreck reaching 18 meters (60 feet).
 The Boreas is considered one of the best wreck dives in Catalonia and one of the best dive sites in the Barcelona region.

-Illes Formigues, Cap de Planes
+Illes Formigues, Calella de Palafrugell

 Dolphin Cave, Medes Islands, L’Estartit